the best use of your time

 Before going on, list six items to be done

-next and then number them one to six in order of importance, making
+next and then number them one to six in order of importance, making of course

-finishing this page task number one.
+finishing reading this page task number one.

 Do this now, or it becomes

 just another good idea put off until never.